binaryage/chromex/readme.md

   (boot-chrome-event-loop!))
 ```

 Again, main entry point for background page is our `init!` function.
-We start by running a main event loop by subscribing
+We start by running main event loop by subscribing
 to some Chrome events. `tabs/tap-all-events` is a convenience method which subscribes to all events defined in [tabs namespace](https://github.com/binaryage/chromex/blob/master/src/exts/chromex/tabs.clj) to be delivered into provided channel.
 Similarly `runtime/tap-all-events` subscribes all runtime events.
 We could as well subscribe individual events for example by calling `tabs/tap-on-created-events`,
 but subscribing in bulk is more convenient in this case.
 As you can see we create our own ordinary core.async channel and wrap it in `make-chrome-event-channel` call.